 Cool Pretend Snow Recipes for Kids

 Do you want to play with snow but it hasn’t snowed yet, it’s too cold outside or it doesn’t snow where you live.
 You can still play with snow with these DIY snow recipes for kids.
-Below you will find recipes for pretend snow (which are good for children’s sensory activities, craft activities and just fun to play with), Snow clay (for molding), Snow paint (paint pictures that look like snow) and if you do have snow where you live, there is a recipe for painting on actual snow.
+Below you will find recipes for pretend snow (which are good for children’s sensory activities, craft activities, and just fun to play with), Snow clay (for molding), Snow paint (paint pictures that look like snow) and if you do have snow where you live, there is a recipe for painting on actual snow.
 Most of the supplies needed are already found in the home.
 So go ahead and try one of these recipes below and have fun.
 Who knew you could have so much fun with snow!

 Pretend Snow recipes

 Playing with pretend snow is a great sensory activity for kids.
 They will love touching it figuring out what it is or how “real” snow can be inside.
 It’s also great for craft projects.
-You can glue some on a winter scene picture, use for a winter background display etc… The kids will have some much fun making all the different snow recipes.
-They will be excited to find out how each one will feel, look and smell.
+You can glue some on a winter scene picture, use it for a winter background display, etc… The kids will have some much fun making all the different snow recipes.
+They will be excited to find out how each one will feel, look, and smell.
 I made the baking soda and shaving cream recipe with my one-year-old and she loved it.
 She was trying to figure out what it was (never leave small children unattended with play snow, especially if they put things in their mouth).
 Follow the recipes below to make your own pretend snow.

 1. Baking Soda and Shaving Cream

 This baking soda and shaving cream snow recipe is super easy.
 Pour one cup of baking soda into a bowl and add in shaving cream slowly until you get the snow consistency that you like.
 You want to use the white fluffy shaving cream, not the gel kind.